 A preference is a transaction, such as a payment by the company to a creditor, in which the creditor receiving the payment is preferred over the general body of creditors.
-The relevant period for the payment commences six months before the commencement of the liquidation, or three months if a simplified liquidation process is adopted.
-The company must have been insolvent at the time of the transaction or become insolvent because of the transaction.
+The relevant period for the payment commences six months before the commencement of the liquidation.
+The company must have been insolvent at the time of the transaction, or become insolvent because of the transaction.

-Where a creditor receives a preference\, the payment is voidable as against a liquidator and is liable to be paid back to the liquidator subject to the creditor being able to successfully maintain any of the defences available to the creditor under the Corporations Act.
+Where a creditor receives a preference, the payment is voidable as against a liquidator and is liable to be paid back to the liquidator subject to the creditor being able to successfully maintain any of the defences available to the creditor under the Corporations Act.